Macarkeys/PFC_SpellReader/README.md

 # PFC_SpellReader
-Takes in spells from AQ docx files and hopefully eventually outputs a JSON file of all spells.
+Takes in spells from AQ docx files and outputs a JSON file of all spells.
+Also includes discord bot file